100%

 For maximum quality, chain all three steps:

-1. Paste rough requirements → Refine Prompt → interview → refined spec 2.
-Paste refined spec → Plan Prompt → codebase analysis → implementation plan 3.
+1. Paste rough requirements → Generate Refine Prompt → interview → refined spec 2.
+Paste refined spec → Generate Plan Prompt → codebase analysis → implementation plan 3.
 Paste plan → build workflow → Copy prompt → execute in Claude Code

 Canvas Tips